radshag/PhoneGap-Geofencing/README.md

 Geofencing And Significant Location Change Monitoring Plugin For PhoneGap.

 This Phonegap Plugin has been developed by Dov Goldberg of Ogonium.
-Feel free to use the code in any projects according the the license at the bottom of this readme.
+Feel free to use the code in any projects according to the license at the bottom of this readme.

 I am happy to offer my consulting services if needed and can be contacted at: dov.goldberg@ogonium.com